-- Other Electrical Pain Modulation Devices such as the Sanexas ®, which is currently being aggressively marketed to both doctors and patients to treat the pain associated with neuropathy and some other conditions.
-This does not address the underlying cause of the problem and is simply focused on masking the pain.
+- Other Electrical Pain Modulation Devices such as the Sanexas (tm), which is currently being aggressively marketed to both doctors and patients to treat the pain associated with neuropathy and some other conditions.
+This does NOT address the underlying cause of the problem and is simply focused on masking the pain.

 Additional Alternative Treatment Approaches